-- Ensuring the Safeguarding Policy and Procedures are reviewed annually, working with Governors to approve, and are published - Liaising with schools and academies to ensure safeguarding concerns have appropriate arrangements in place to support when students or apprentices transfer to the College - Liaising with employers and training organisations who support with long term work placements to ensure that appropriate safeguards are put in place - Ensuring staff receive training in safeguarding and are aware of the College Safeguarding Policy and Procedures - Working in partnership with the Local Authority and Wolverhampton Safeguarding Together (WST) and other appropriate agencies - Providing an annual Safeguarding Report to Governors setting out how the College has discharged its duties.
-Where necessary, will report deficiencies in procedure or policy identified by the WST (or others) at the earliest opportunity - 4.5 The College Safeguarding Team are responsible for: - Dealing with individual cases, including attending case conferences and review meetings as appropriate - Making appropriate safeguarding referrals to Multi Agency Safeguarding Hub (MASH) or Police - Providing support and liaise with staff for any safeguarding concerns within College opening times - Particular responsibility to be available to listen to students and apprentices and help them voice their concerns. - 4.6 All College staff must: - Report all matters via the referral system or advise the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, a member of the Safeguarding Team or the Principal relating to any safeguarding issue or concern - Complete training as legislation changes and complete refresher training at least every three years. - 4.7 City of Wolverhampton College recognises that: - Staff have a responsibility to provide a safe environment in which students and apprentices can learn and work - Staff should be prepared to identify students or apprentices who may benefit from early help.
-Early help means providing support as soon as a problem emerges - Any staff member who has a concern about a student's or apprentice's welfare should follow the referral processes set out in in this policy - Staff understand their roles and responsibilities in respect of safeguarding and will be provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to students or apprentices - Staff in the first instance will discuss any potential safeguarding referral with the Safeguarding Team about a student's or apprentice's welfare
+- Lead and support the Principal and Head of Human Resources when dealing with allegations against staff - Acting as a source of support, advice and expertise to staff on matters of safety and safeguarding when deciding whether to make a referral by liaising with relevant agencies - Ensuring the Safeguarding Policy and Procedures are reviewed annually, working with Governors to approve, and are published - Liaising with schools and academies to ensure safeguarding concerns have appropriate arrangements in place to support when students or apprentices transfer to the College - Liaising with employers and training organisations supporting long-term work placements to ensure appropriate safeguards are implemented - Ensuring staff receive training in safeguarding and are aware of the College Safeguarding Policy and Procedures - Working in partnership with the Local Authority and Wolverhampton Safeguarding Together (WST) and other appropriate agencies - Providing an annual Safeguarding Report to Governors outlining how the College has discharged its duties.
+Where necessary, report deficiencies in procedure or policy identified by the WST (or others) at the earliest opportunity.

+4.5 The College Safeguarding Team are responsible for:

+- Dealing with safeguarding cases, including attending case conferences, core group meetings and review meetings as appropriate - Making appropriate safeguarding referrals to Multi-Agency Safeguarding Hub (MASH) or Police - Provide support and liaise with staff for any safeguarding concerns within college opening hours - Particular responsibility involves consistently being available to actively listen to students and apprentices and assist them in articulating their concerns and issues.

+4.6 All College staff must:

+- Report all matters via the referral system or advise the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, a member of the Safeguarding Team or the Principal relating to any safeguarding issue or concern - Complete training as legislation changes and complete refresher training every three years.

+4.7 City of Wolverhampton College recognises that:

+- Staff have a responsibility to provide a safe environment in which students and apprentices can learn and work - Staff should be prepared to identify students or apprentices who may benefit from early help.
+Early help means providing support as soon as a problem emerges - Any staff member concerned about a student's or apprentice's welfare should follow the referral processes set out in this policy